-Programme Evaluation: A periodic assessment to determine how well a program is working.
-A program evaluation typically examines achievement of program objectives in the context of other aspects of program performance or in the context in which it occurs.
-It may be conducted by experts, external to the program as well as by programmanagers.
+Programme Evaluation: A periodic assessment to determine how well a programme is working.
+A programme evaluation typically examines achievement of program objectives in the context of other aspects of programme performance or in the context in which it occurs.
+It may be conducted by experts, external to the programme as well as by programme managers.

 Evaluation of a set of interventions, marshalled to attain specific global, regional, country, or sector development objectives.
 It is a systematic study which is used to assess how well programmes are working to achieve its intended results or outcomes.
-Evaluations may address questions related to the overall performance of the program, the effectiveness of particular programme strategies, or factors that relate to variability in effectiveness of the programme or strategies.
+Evaluations may address questions related to the overall performance of the programme, the effectiveness of particular programme strategies, or factors that relate to variability in effectiveness of the programme or strategies.